Life

 The energy within a spinning centrifuge causes the temperature within the centrifuge to increase.
 The stability of certain analytes is affected by an increase in temperature, and refrigeration helps to maintain the sample stability.

-READ ALSO: Is Mrs for a man?
+READ ALSO: Is cow milk good for baby rabbit?

 What is the use of refrigerated centrifuge?